Is Your Diffusion Sampler Actually Correct? A Sampler-Centric Evaluation of Discrete Diffusion Language Models: Conclusion

 \section{Conclusion}

-We introduced an oracle-based evaluation framework that isolates sampler-induced error in discrete diffusion language models by replacing learned denoisers with an exact ground-truth posterior.
-This controlled setting allows us to disentangle sampling dynamics from model approximation and directly assess distributional correctness.
-Our experiments show that few-step diffusion samplers remain substantially biased even under oracle denoising, with transition-level mismatch diminishing only as the number of sampling steps approaches the sequence length.
+We introduced an oracle-based framework that isolates sampler-induced error in discrete diffusion language models by replacing learned denoisers with exact ground-truth posteriors.
+In this setting, few-step samplers remain substantially biased: transition-level mismatch persists even under oracle denoising and only diminishes as the number of sampling steps approaches the sequence length.

-We further find that commonly used surface-level metrics do not reliably reflect this behavior.
-In particular, GenPPL can be systematically improved through local sharpening without faithful sampling of the underlying distribution, while MAUVE is highly sensitive to extreme global collapse but often remains insensitive to substantial transition-level deviations across diffusion steps.
-These findings highlight the need for transition-aware and multi-dimensional evaluation rather than reliance on a single aggregated metric.
+We further show that common external metrics can obscure this error.
+GenPPL can improve under local sharpening without faithful sampling, while MAUVE can remain high despite transition-level deviations.
+LLaDA further shows that samplers using denoiser confidence for token selection can be tightly coupled to the learned denoiser's confidence structure.
+Overall, our results motivate transition-aware evaluation that separates sampler behavior from denoiser quality and surface-level metrics.

+More broadly, our findings align with concurrent efforts to evaluate diffusion language models at the level of the test-time sampler.
+Concurrent work \citep{turok2026duel} proposes deterministic unmasking policies with exact likelihoods and AR-like perplexity scores.
+Our results address a complementary question for parallel and stochastic samplers: whether their transition-level behavior is faithful to the target reverse process.
+Together, these perspectives build toward the eventual goal of dLLM samplers that are both fast and verifiably faithful to the target distribution.